 The controls can actually be a bit confusing at times.
 Any of the buttons except for the D-pad make Barney blow a kiss in the air.
 Even the start button does this, which means no pausing.
-The premise of the game is simple.
-Walk and jump around simple platform levels (but only if you’re right next to a platform), looking for assorted friends and presents.
-After finding them, grabs them for a great big hug, then tosses the child to the ground as it runs away.
+The premise of the game is simple – walk and jump around simple platform levels (but only if you’re right next to a platform) looking for assorted friends and presents.
+After finding them, Barney grabs them for a great big hug and then tosses the child to the ground and it runs away.
 They’re apparently hiding from Barney, if you want to call it hiding.
 I mean, hiding can constitute half of a kid sticking out from a rock or a log, or hiding behind a bush that is three feet too short.
 Some even hide in plain sight.
 Read that again.
 Hide in plain sight!
 They claim it’s a game (it being hide and seek), but we know the real truth.
 These kids need to escape before it’s too late!
 I mean, they try to leave school, and suddenly this stuffed animal comes alive and forces them to stay after school.
 During that time, they sing, dance, learn some vague lesson, then go home.
 You’d think the parents would do something, but instead they just get more Ritalin prescriptions.

 Hide & Seek Game is pretty short, especially if you put the controller down and do nothing, because that’s when it does the thing that almost made me claim the difficulty was non-applicable.
 The game, if left alone for long enough, PLAYS ITSELF!
 If your kid gets bored with it (which happens), they can just sit and watch as Barney walks to the end of the level, or just press the down button, and the game becomes a cheap screen saver.

 Side note: Does anyone remember an episode where a blind kid was on the show, and met Barney?
-He felt Barney’s stomach, and somehow knew not only that he was about seven feet tall and was made of fabric, he knew Barney was Purple!
+He felt Barney’s stomach, and somehow knew not only that he was about seven feet tall and was made of fabric, but he also knew that Barney was Purple!
 PURPLE!

 I guess Barney’s Hide & Seek Game did its purpose of being a simple game for kids, and that’s about it.
 And because it’s a game that fulfilled its purpose, and actually isn’t THAT bad, this isn’t getting the 1-3 rating that some may have been expecting.